top of page

 Frances Cerisola – Chartered Physiotherapist

-Frances graduated with a BSc(Hons) in Physiotherapy from Manchester University in 1997.
-She started her career at the Freeman Hospital as a junior physiotherapist rotating around the various departments, gaining valuable experience.
 Frances spent a couple of years travelling in Australia where she was also a part of the 2000 Sydney Olympic volunteer physiotherapy team.
 On her return to the UK she specialised in musculo-skeletal physiotherapy at University Hospital of North Durham and has also worked in South Tyneside District Hospital.
-Frances’ further study has included a diploma in injection therapy and she has completed her MSc in advanced clinical practice in the musculo-skeletal field.
-Frances’ particular forte is treatment of spinal problems.

 Frances has also worked extensively with sports teams across the North East, including Northumberland representative county rugby teams.